Bossarant/CrimesAgainstFoodies/README.md

 A stupid website that guarantees your next favorite food

-# Todo
+# TODO
 * get the admin page to work
+* add a temp.json file
+* make a script that will write on the temp.json file
-* fix css in the list page
+* in the admin page print the temp.json file
+* make a nother script that prints from admin page ti PF.json